snicole2701/Python_Salary_Calculator/README.md

+# Nicole Hammond Python Development Portfolio

-# Salary Calculator Microservices Project
+# Project 1: Salary Calculator Microservices Project

 ## Overview
 This project comprises three distinct microservices, working together to provide a comprehensive salary calculator application.
 Each microservice plays a specific role in the workflow, and they collectively handle user input, tax calculations, and final salary computation.
 The project also includes a test to trigger Microservice 1, testing seamless integration between the components.